Jonathunky/everycase/trash/pages/iphone_xr.md

 Cases made for iPhone XR are exclusive to iPhone XR.

-Cases for iPhone 11 can be used with both iPhone 11 and iPhone XR, though they will look weird on XR because of the different camera cutouts.
+Cases designed for the iPhone 11 are compatible with both the iPhone 11 and iPhone XR.
+However, due to the differences in camera cutouts, they might look a bit odd on the XR.